Any Time, Any Place: Live performances

-Legacy
+Legacy and samples

 Hip-hop artist Da Deputy sampled "Any Time, Any Place" in 2012 with "Private Resort".
 Fellow rappers Kendrick Lamar and Drake would later heavily sample the song for their hit single "Poetic Justice" (from Kendrick's full-length debut studio album Good Kid, M.A.A.D City) on the same year, which was titled after the film Poetic Justice, which starred Jackson herself and Tupac Shakur.
 The song's producer Scoop DeVille recalled several artists wanting the song based on the Jackson sample, including rapper 50 Cent, before he ended up giving it to Lamar.
 Although Kendrick asked Jackson to appear in the music video, saying it would be "a blessing" and he was "a young boy that looked up to you for years", she did not make an appearance.
 Jackson would later sample "Poetic Justice" during her performances of "Any Time, Any Place" on the Unbreakable Tour.
 A freestyle over the song's instrumental was recorded and released by American rappers Busta Rhymes and Q-Tip on December 21, 2012, where the two pay homage to the singer.
 A gospel version of the song was featured in the pilot episode of Issa Rae's dramedy web series The Choir.
 Raheem DeVaughn recorded a cover version of the song with a few lyrics changed in 2015.